Harbour-Enterprises/SuperDoc/e2e-tests/README.md

 This repository contains multiple e2e tests for SuperDoc.
 The test suite here is triggered every time someone opens a pull request in the SuperDoc repo.

-Make sure you run `npm run build` when first cloning this repo, or any time a version is updated locally.

 ## 📋 Table of Contents

 - [📋 Requirements to run locally](#-requirements-to-run-locally)